AMiD: Knowledge Distillation for LLMs with $\alpha$-mixture Assistant Distribution: Experiments

 \subsection{Performance Comparison}

 \paragraph{Instruction-following Experiments.} Table~\ref{tab: gpt2} reports results on the GPT-2 family~\citep{radford2019language} across different model sizes.
 AMiD consistently achieves the best performance in most evaluation settings, surpassing prior methods such as GKD, TAID, and DistiLLM, which also exploit assistant distributions.
 Notably, AMiD delivers substantial gains on SuperNI and UnNI, benchmarks requiring generalization to diverse and unseen instructions~\citep{wang-etal-2022-super}.
 These improvements suggest that AMiD promotes superior mode coverage and distributional alignment, thereby enhancing out-of-distribution generalization.
 Even when the capacity gap narrows for larger models (e.g., GPT-2 Large), AMiD continues to yield significant improvements, demonstrating that the $\alpha$-mixture assistant distribution benefits not only small students but also stronger ones, thereby validating its scalability and robustness.
 Figure~\ref{fig: val curve} further shows that AMiD consistently envelopes the baseline’s validation ROUGE-L curve, indicating both efficient and stable optimization.
-Additional comparisons with other baselines and experiments on OpenLLaMA are provided in Appendix~\ref{app: exp_additional}

-\paragraph{Task-specific Experiments.} To further investigate the effectiveness of AMiD, we consider various task-specific distillation, such as translation, summarization, and reasoning tasks.
-We adopt the implementation of SKD~\citep{xu2024speculative} and employ the fixed dataset strategy.
-As shown in Table~\ref{tab: skd}, using an assistant distribution achieves higher performance compared to the no-assistant baseline ($q_\theta$).
+Additional comparisons with other baselines and experiments on OpenLLaMA2 are provided in Appendix~\ref{app: exp_additional}. \paragraph{Task-specific Experiments.} To further investigate the effectiveness of AMiD, we consider various task-specific distillation, such as translation, summarization, and reasoning tasks.
+We adopt the implementation of SKD~\citep{xu2025speculative} and employ the fixed dataset strategy.
+As shown in Table~\ref{tab: skd}, using an assistant distribution achieves higher performance compared to the no-assistant baseline ABKD.
 Nevertheless, in the previous framework, where only $\alpha=\pm1$ is available, it exhibits mixed performance depending on the task and network.
 Our proposed framework, AMiD, which extends the range of $\alpha$, allows us to discover the high-performance assistant distribution.
 This generalization leads to consistent improvements over the baselines, achieving the best performance on all tasks.